mpewsey/ManiaMap/README.md

 ## References

-* GeeksforGeeks.
+* <a id="1">[1]</a> GeeksforGeeks.
 (2021, July 2).
 Print all the cycles in an undirected graph.
 Retrieved February 8, 2022, from https://www.geeksforgeeks.org/print-all-the-cycles-in-an-undirected-graph/

-* Nepožitek, Ondřej.
+* <a id="2">[2]</a> Nepožitek, Ondřej.
 (2019, January 13).
 Dungeon Generator (Part 2) – Implementation.
 Retrieved February 8, 2022, from https://ondra.nepozitek.cz/blog/238/dungeon-generator-part-2-implementation/